tesseractcollective/react-graphql-docs/FlexFormLocal.md

 * execute the mutation
 * Manage errors and success

-FlexFormLocal gives you a composable component that marries multiple libraries together to give you a rapid experience for building UIs connected to a graphql backend.
+FlexFormLocal gives you a composable component that combines multiple libraries together to give you a rapid experience for building UIs connected to a graphql backend.

 ## FlexFormLocal vs FlexForm